genomicsclass/leanpub/manuscript/getting_started.md

 swirl()
 ```

-To follow this book you should be familiar with the difference between lists (including data frames) and numeric vectors, for loops, how to create functions, and how to use the `sapply` and `replicate` functions.
+To follow this book you should be familiar with the difference between lists (including data frames) and numeric vectors, for-loops, how to create functions, and how to use the `sapply` and `replicate` functions.

 Alternatively you can take the [try R](http://tryr.codeschool.com/) interactive class from Code School.

-Note that there are also many open and free resources and reference guides for R. Two examples are
+Note that there are also many open and free resources and reference
+guides for R. Two examples are:

 * [Quick-R](http://www.statmethods.net/): a quick online reference for data input, basic statistics and plots
 * R reference card (PDF)[https://cran.r-project.org/doc/contrib/Short-refcard.pdf] by Tom Short